codemeow/palchecker/README.md

 # palchecker
-Check if the picture contains only colors from the desire palette
+Check if the picture contains only colors from the desired palette

 # Run
 ```